 http://www.ncbi.nlm.nih.gov/pubmed/35914639?tool=bestpractice.com

-Patients with carcinoma in situ (Tis) or T1a tumors may be candidates for endoscopic therapies.[26]National Comprehensive Cancer Network.
+Patients with carcinoma in situ (Tis) or T1a tumours may be candidates for endoscopic therapies.[39]National Comprehensive Cancer Network.
 NCCN clinical practice guidelines in oncology: gastric cancer [internet publication].

 https://www.nccn.org/guidelines/category_1

-For more advanced disease (T2 or higher, and any N), perioperative or adjuvant chemotherapy in addition to gastrectomy is recommended.[26]National Comprehensive Cancer Network.
+For more advanced disease (T2 or higher, and any N), perioperative or adjuvant chemotherapy is the preferred option.
+Neoadjuvant or perioperative immunotherapy may be considered for microsatellite instability/mismatch repair deficiency [MSI-H/dMMR] tumours.[39]National Comprehensive Cancer Network.
 NCCN clinical practice guidelines in oncology: gastric cancer [internet publication].

 https://www.nccn.org/guidelines/category_1